iamdtang/node-testing/article.md

 };
 ```

 All tests should be passing.
 However, the test for `getTax` knows about the implementation of `tax.calculate` because it is using Nock to intercept the HTTP request made to the tax API service.
-If the implementation of `tax.calculate` changed, such as a different tax API service was used, so would our test for `getTax`.
-Instead, a better approach would be to fake out `tax.calculate` when testing `getTax` using a type of test double known as a stub provided by Sinon.
+If the implementation of `tax.calculate` changed, such as a different tax API service was used, our test for `getTax` would also need to change.
+Instead, a better approach would be to fake out `tax.calculate` when testing `getTax` using a stub, a controllable replacement.
+We can create this stub using the Sinon library.

 To install Sinon, run: